 Making The Marketing Spend Economical and Effective

-Digital marketers are following their example, with more and more of them reconfiguring budgets to accommodate more CTV channel advertising as opposed to other digital platforms.
-In order to stay relevant to consumers, brands are rapidly adapting to this new shift in the media landscape.
+Digital marketers are following their example, with more and more of them reconfiguring budgets to accommodate more CTV channel advertising than other digital platforms.
+To stay relevant to consumers, brands are rapidly adapting to this new shift in the media landscape.

 Connected TV: Smart TVs And Smarter Target Audiences

-The surge in CTV digital advertising is the result of the rising ubiquity of smart televisions with internet connectivity in American homes.
+The surge in CTV digital advertising results from the rising ubiquity of smart televisions with internet connectivity in American homes.
 While this trend was already clearly visible as smart televisions quickly became more and more affordable, the COVID-19 pandemic and the resulting quarantines forced the entire country to rely on their televisions or computers for entertainment.

 Consequently, the number of smart TVs purchased and subscriptions to streaming services like Netflix, Hulu, and Amazon Prime Video has skyrocketed.
 Marketers have seen the writing on the wall and realize that CTV advertising is not only here to stay but will most likely become one of the dominant methods of marketing and promotion.